basilisp-lang/basilisp/docs/contributing.rst

 Additionally, `pyenv <https://github.com/pyenv/pyenv>`_ is recommended to manage versions of Python readily on your local development environment.
 Setup of ``pyenv`` is somewhat more specific to your environment, so see the documentation in the repository for more information.
+Developers should install all supported versions of Python and configure them for the project using ``pyenv local`` in the Basilisp source directory.
+The ``.python-version`` file is included in the project ``.gitignore``.

 .. _getting_started_development: